feldera/feldera/docs/blog/2023-07-15-incremental.md

 # Incremental computation

-*Incremental computation* refers to computations that attempt to reuse results that were previously computed.
+*Incremental computation* is a computation that reuses results that were previously computed.

 Let us assume you have a program $P$ that is given an input $I$ and produces an output $O$: